YBronst/Asrock-Z690-PG-Reptide/README.md

 ### Mac OS Sequoia and Ventura EFI OpenCore loader 1.0.6 and Clover 5163

-- The MacPro-OpenCore-1.0.7-Z690PG-R-12700kf-Tahoe.zip Partualy compatible with macOS 26 Tahoe (Wi-Fi doesn't work)
+- The MacPro-OpenCore-1.0.7-Z690PG-R-12700kf-Tahoe.zip Partualy compatible with macOS Tahoe (Wi-Fi doesn't work)
-- The MacPro-OpenCore-1.0.7-Z690PG-R-12700kf-Sequoia.zip fully compatible with macOS Ventura 13, macOS Sonoma 14 and macOS Sequoia 15.
+- The MacPro-OpenCore-1.0.7-Z690PG-R-12700kf-Sequoia.zip fully compatible with macOS Ventura, macOS Sonoma and macOS Sequoia.
-- The MacPro-Clover-5164-Z690PG-R-12700kf-Sequoia.zip is backward compatible with macOS Sonoma 14 (Just move the kexts from folder 15 to folder 14).
+- The MacPro-Clover-5164-Z690PG-R-12700kf-Sequoia.zip is backward compatible with macOS Sonoma (Just move the kexts from folder 15 to folder 14).
-- The MacPro-Clover-5164-Z690PG-R-12700kf-Ventura.zip for macOS Ventura 13 only.
+- The MacPro-Clover-5164-Z690PG-R-12700kf-Ventura.zip for macOS Ventura only.

 * FileVault2 not working in Sonoma with the OCLP patch!